rvankruistum/locust-exporter/README.md

 - `--locust.namespace`
   Namespace for prometheus metrics.
 Default `locust`.

+- `--pushgateway.url`
+  URL of Prometheus Pushgateway.
+If empty, push mode is disabled.
+Default is empty (disabled).

+- `--pushgateway.job`
+  Job label for Pushgateway metrics.
+Default is `locust`.

+- `--pushgateway.interval`
+  Interval for pushing metrics to Pushgateway.
+Default is `10s`.

 - `--log.level`
   Set logging level: one of `debug`, `info`, `warn`, `error`, `fatal`